-- o Using secure, accurate and user-friendly equipment accessible to all voters; - o Providing convenient and accessible locations to vote; - o Maintaining accurate records to assure citizen's legal right to vote; - o Maintaining intensified recruiting efforts focusing on volunteers fluent in multiple languages; - o Recruiting more volunteers to assist staff and to serve as Election Officers and Assistant Registrars; and - o Offering a comprehensive program of voter registration.
+- o Using secure, accurate and user-friendly equipment accessible to all voters; - Providing convenient and accessible locations to vote; - Maintaining accurate records to assure citizen's legal right to vote; - Maintaining intensified recruiting efforts focusing on volunteers fluent in multiple languages; - o Recruiting more volunteers to assist staff and to serve as Election Officers and Assistant Registrars; and - o Offering a comprehensive program of voter registration.

-public.
-The functions associated with the General Registrar are located in the Voter Registration cost center which maintains the voter registration records and a street file database, offers a comprehensive program of year-round registration, updates voting history records, confirms address accuracy to direct voters to proper polling locations, furnishes public access to electronic listing of registered voters, gives voters access to second chance program and posts accurate election results to the web site on election night.
-The department is also responsible for processing local office candidates' filing forms, certifying candidates' nominating petitions, and receiving and reviewing candidates' campaign contribution and expenditure reports.
+certifying candidates' nominating petitions, and receiving and reviewing candidates' campaign contribution and expenditure reports.

 In FY 2005, the Electoral Board will conduct: (1) a November General Election to elect the President and Vice President of the United States and three members of the United States House of Representatives; (2) one election in May to elect the council members in the Town of Vienna; (3) a June Primary Election, if called by one or more political parties, to select nominees for state offices; and (4) special election(s) as required.

 Unlike a "normal" year, a presidential election year has a greater impact on the department and requires additional funding to handle the increased volume of registrations, inquiries, absentee applications and poll voters.
 Voter registration applications begin to increase dramatically during the two years prior to a presidential election (see following chart).
 In addition, the 2000 presidential election focused unprecedented attention on the conduct of elections and resulted in many new laws.
-Due to new mandates, the 2004 presidential election (FY 2005) is expected to present an even greater challenge than a "normal presidential" election year.
+Due to the new mandates, the 2004 presidential election is expected to present an even greater challenge than a "normal presidential" election year.